giorgiop/giorgiop.github.io/index.md

 title: Home
 ---

-*For UvA Master students: you can drop me an e-mail if you are looking for thesis projects on machine learning/deep learning.*
+*For UvA Master students: drop me an e-mail if you are looking for thesis projects on machine learning/deep learning.*

 <br>

-I am a postdoctoral researcher with [Max Welling](https://staff.fnwi.uva.nl/m.welling/) at the [UvA-Bosch DELTA Lab](https://ivi.fnwi.uva.nl/uvaboschdeltalab/) (Deep Learning Technologies Amsterdam), a joint effort of the University of Amsterdam and Bosch, where we work on fundamental research in deep learning and computer vision.
+I am a postdoctoral researcher working with [Max Welling](https://staff.fnwi.uva.nl/m.welling/) at the [DELTA Lab](https://ivi.fnwi.uva.nl/uvaboschdeltalab/) (Deep Learning Technologies Amsterdam), a joint effort of the University of Amsterdam and Bosch, where we focus on fundamental research in deep learning and computer vision.

 Previously, I worked on distributed machine learning and privacy at  [N1analytics](http://www.n1analytics.com), part of [Data61 CSIRO](http://www.data61.csiro.au).
 I completed my PhD in machine learning at the